 Philodendron ‘White Knight’ are part of the Araceae family and originate from South America.
 This plant has lush green foliage with hints of white variegation flecked and marbled throughout.

-Philodendron White Knight are definitely one of my favourite houseplants.
+Philodendron White Knight are definitely one of our favourite houseplants and a great contrasting plant to the similarly related Pink Princess Philodendron.
 They will thrive when positioned in bright indirect light with a moderate humidity.
 Be sure to avoid direct harsh sunlight as this will burn the leaves.

 In the sections below we will go through the basic care requirements of your Philodendron White Knight to make sure you have the best chance at keeping them happy and healthy.